techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 Applies to API version: 1

-When reading on Github, you can click the menu button to the top left to reveal a table of contents.
+When reading on Github, you can click the menu button to the top right to reveal a table of contents.

 # `getApi`